HarishvinS/LightLink/README.md

 - `n(x,y,z)`: Refractive index of the medium.

 ### Split-Step Fourier Method (SSFM)
-The PWE is solved numerically using the SSFM, which splits the propagation into two steps for each segment of the path:
+The PWE is solved numerically using the SSFM (Split Step Fourier Method), which splits the propagation into two steps for each segment of the path:
-1.  **Diffraction Step**: Solved in the Fourier domain to model free-space propagation.
+1.  **Diffraction Step**: Solved in the Fourier domain to model free-space propagation (aka no atmospheric effects are applied)
 2.  **Refraction/Absorption Step**: Solved in the spatial domain to apply atmospheric effects.

 ### Atmospheric Effects
 - **Turbulence**: Modeled using the Kolmogorov turbulence theory.
-The strength is characterized by the refractive index structure parameter `Cₙ²`, calculated using the Hufnagel-Valley model.
+The strength is characterized by the refractive index structure parameter `Cₙ²`, calculated using the Hufnagel-Valley model (note: still personally leanring the more nuanced physics at this step).
 Turbulence is implemented as random phase screens applied to the beam.
-- **Fog Attenuation**: Modeled using the Kim model, which relates the attenuation coefficient to meteorological visibility and wavelength.
+- **Fog Attenuation**: Modeled using the Kim model, which relates the attenuation coefficient to meteorological visibility and wavelength. (note: atmospheric physics was harder than expected. still also figuring out nuanced implementation and structure.)

 ### Physics-Informed Neural Operator (PINO)
 The PINO model's loss function combines data-driven learning with physical constraints: